 - 1. Disconnect sonde.
 Rinse and store sonde. - 2.
 To download profiles to computer.
 Need computer cable that direct connects YSI 650 to COM port 1.
 Turn on YSI 650. - 3.
 Turn on YSI 650 and open Ecowatch program.
 In the Ecowatch program, press the sonde icon, .
-Since the constant open in the constant open in the constant open is the source of the constant open in the constant open is the source open in the constant open is the constant open is the constant open in the constant open is the constant open is - 4.
+Since the constant open in the constant open is the source of the constant open is the source open in the constant open is the source open is th - 4.
 At this point, all transfers will be accomplished through the keypad on the YSI 650.
 Choose the FILE option from the MAIN menu.
 Then choose the UPLOAD TO PC option from the FILE menu.
 This will open to the directory. - 5.
 Arrow down to the file you want to transfer.
 Highlight it and hit the enter key, ... - 6.
 On the PC in the Ecowatch program a File Transfer window will pop up.
 This window will display the bytes that are being transferred.
 When complete a smile face,⊕, will pop up.
 The YSI 650 will say TRANSFER FINISHED. - 7.
 To download another file just highlight the file name from the directory and hit enter again.
 Repeat steps until all files have been transferred.